 Plot: Tamahome has been reborn into Miaka’s world, but he has lost all of his memories as Tamahome and knows only his life as Taka.
-Taka meets Miaka in the real world and they start dating.
+He meets Miaka in the real world and they start dating.
 Miaka seemingly knows this is Tamahome’s reborn form, but since he has no memories of that time she tries to treat him as Taka.

-The trouble begins in the real world at Miaka’s school.
-A new kid has come along named Shigyou, intent on becoming the Student Council president.
-Soon after his arrival, the other kids at school start acting strange.
+Trouble starts brewing at Miaka’s school.
+A new kid named Shigyou, intent on becoming the Student Council president, has recently enrolled.
+Soon after his arrival, the other kids at school start acting strangely.
 They corner Taka and Miaka on the roof with plans to kill them both.
 As one student throws Miaka off the roof, Taka jumps off to grab her.
-A red light appears and just as they’re about to hit the ground, they are conveniently transported into the Universe of the Four Gods.
+A red light appears, and just as they’re about to hit the ground, they are conveniently transported into the Universe of the Four Gods.

-Miaka and Taka.
+Breakdown: Miaka and Taka.
 That doesn’t sound stupid at all.

 As the plot states, the OVA is all about getting Taka’s memories of being Tamahome back.
 Because God knows this makes sense.